supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex1_Connect_Services.md

 You are a Security Operations Analyst working at a company that implemented Microsoft Sentinel.
 You must learn how to connect log data from the many data sources in your organization.
 The organization has data from Microsoft 365, Microsoft 365 Defender, Azure resources, non-azure virtual machines, and network appliances.

-You plan on using the Microsoft Sentinel data connectors to integrate the log data from the various sources.
+You plan on using the Microsoft Sentinel data connectors to integrate the log data from various sources.
 You need to write a connector plan for management that maps each of the organization's data sources to the proper Microsoft Sentinel data connector.

 ### Task 1: Access the Microsoft Sentinel Workspace.